Discussion on Sayyidatina ‘Aishah bint Abu Bakr’s (r.a.) Age at the Time of Marriage

 Section nine, I have no contentions on the matter, since I never addressed that point before.

 Brother Ahmad Hussain: I am not sure, brother.
-Because if number of times the planet rotated around the Sun determined a person’s maturity, we would not have had exceptional teens in the front lines fighting the jihad for Allah (s.w.t.).
+Because if the number of times the planet rotated around the Sun determined a person’s maturity, we would not have had exceptional teens in the front lines fighting the jihad for Allah (s.w.t.).

 Brother Shafqat Baig: Jazakallah, Brother Terence, for putting it so succinctly.
 May you be Blessed with more knowledge!